The Fellowship

 Additionally, participants are expected to complete all reading and other assignments and reflections.

-Fellows meet at least monthly with their mentor.
+Fellows meet at least monthly with their mentor for at least an hour.

-Cohorts meet together for about 3 hours every other week for a meal, discussion and prayer.
+Fellows meet together for about 3 hours every other week for dinner, discussion and prayer.

 Retreats are held twice each semester on a Friday evening and on Saturday from 9AM - 5PM.